Home » Recipes » Banana Bread (Gluten-Free)

 When it comes to baked goods, we are big proponents of from-scratch, as opposed to box mixes.
 Packaged versions are generally made with refined sugar, refined flour, hydrogenated fats, additives, preservatives, artificial colors or flavoring.

-These home-baked muffins are made with simple, FfL-friendly, REAL food ingredients.
+This home-baked banana bread are made with simple, FfL-friendly, REAL food ingredients.
 They’re also far healthier than commercial mixes (and most other homemade recipes) because they use half the amount of sugar and replace more than half of the oil with applesauce and banana.

 Easily customizable